pierrebrunel13/se_project_aroundtheus/README.md

 * Images

 **Intro**
+  A stunning visual journey to six breathtaking destinations in the United States and Europe.

 This project is made so all the elements are displayed correctly on popular screen sizes.
 We recommend investing more time in completing this project, since it's more difficult than previous ones.

 **Figma**